 Want to know where Beebee+Bongo sits and what they’re working on in terms of these 5 values?
 Hover over these values to find out.

 Our yarn suppliers have GOTS, OEKO-TEX and SGS certifications which means that the yarn is produced ethically, it is tested for chemicals and produced in an eco-friendly process.
 The stuffing we use for our toys is made of recycled PET bottles in Thailand, and our educational toys come in fairly-made bags created from end-of-the-roll fabric.
 We work with our wholesale clients to provide eco-friendly packaging where possible (e.g. reusable vacuums or with biodegradable bags).
-We never provide single product plastic.
 We anticipate it will be an ongoing process to fine-tune the supply chain to be as eco-friendly as possible.

 Our production partner, Cambodia Knits (CK) has working conditions that align with WFTO and is currently in the application process for certification.
 The CK headquarters staff all have social protection benefits (maternity leave, national health care, labour laws), and there are policies in place for the piece-rate, home-based workers, to prevent child labour, unfair subcontracting, and mitigates risk for producers by providing all materials and continuous support for quality maintenance.

 Knitting and crochet by their very nature tend toward minimal waste.
 Unused ends of yarn rolls can be used towards other products.
 Samples that are made in the HQ during the production development process often use left over or sample yarn and are regularly donated to local children’s organizations like Angkor Hospital for Children.
 Knitting and crochet done by hand likewise require no electricity (other than for lights to be able to see), so are naturally low emission.